The Land That Inspired The Books

 If you plan on visiting the site during the months school is in session, Wednesday through Friday, please call ahead.
 Due to a number of school groups visits, guided tours may be limited.
 Please call ahead to find out if your visit may be impacted.Purchase Tickets

 For groups of 15 or more, adult tickets are $6, senior tickets are $5, and youth tickets are $2.
 Group tickets must be purchased in person.

 Special discounts are available for educators and education groups, military, Access Pass holders and more.
 View all discounts >>

-Due to COVID-19 and social distancing requirements, we are offering special timed, indoor tours for a maximum of 10 people daily, Wednesday through Sunday.
-Cost for these tours is included with site admission, but pre-registration is recommended.
+Due to COVID-19 and social distancing requirements, we are offering special timed, indoor tours for a maximum of 10 people, Wednesday through Sunday.
+Cost for these timed, indoor tours is included with admission, but pre-registration is required by calling the site.
+Please arrive at least 10 minutes prior to your tour start time to avoid losing your place on the tour.
 The schedule is as follows: